anoma/devchain-container/README.md

 export ANOMA_CHAIN_ID='dev.e49eb46d332bd37156fb503c5a'  # your chain ID here export ANOMA_NETWORK_CONFIGS_SERVER='http://localhost:8123'
 anomac utils join-network \
  --chain-id $ANOMA_CHAIN_ID
 # there should now be a .anoma subdirectory in your present working directory

 # briefly run anoman ledger once so that necessary wasms can be downloaded
 # you should see output like "Downloading WASM ..."
 # until https://github.com/anoma/anoma/issues/1048 is fixed this is needed
 anoman ledger

-# after this point, anomac should be able to interact with the chain as normal
-# ie user guide from https://docs.anoma.net/user-guide/ledger.html#-initialize-an-account onwards
 ```

+After this point, `anomac` should ideally be able to interact with the chain as if it were a regular testnet. i.e. the user guide from <https://docs.anoma.net/user-guide/ledger.html#-initialize-an-account> onwards should be followable.